-The incidence of bacterial pneumonia decreased by 13% The incidence of invasive pneumococcus decreased by 50%.
-Your complications of pneumonia increased by 44%.
+The incidence of bacterial pneumonia decreased by 13%.
+The incidence of invasive pneumococcus has decreased by 50%.
+The total number of pneumonia complications increased by 44%.

-The incidence of vaccine serotypes decreased by 40%, and the non-vaccine serotypes increased by 531%.
+The incidence of vaccine serotypes decreased by 40%, and for non-vaccine serotypes it increased by 531%.

-Incidence of pneumonia and empyema among children under 5 years old rose by 320%.
+The incidence of pneumonia and empyema among children under 5 years of age increased by 320%.

-After vaccination began, between 1997 and 2003, the number of cases of pneumococcal infection in Salt Lake City (Utah) decreased by 27%.
+After vaccination began, between 1997 and 2003, the incidence of pneumococcal infection in Salt Lake City (Utah) decreased by 27%.
 The incidence of vaccine serotypes decreased from 73% to 50%.
-The number of cases of non-vaccine serotypes increased The number of cases with complicated pleural empyema increased from 16% to 30%, and the proportion of severe cases increased from 57% to 71%.
+The number of cases from non-vaccine serotypes increased 3 times.
+Children with non-vaccine serotypes were hospitalized longer.
+The proportion of cases of pleural empyema complications increased from 16% to 30%, and the proportion of severe cases increased from 57% to 71%.
 More: .Invasive pneumococcal disease caused by nonvaccine serotypes among Alaska native children with high levels of 7-valent pneumococcal conjugate vaccine coverage.
 2007, Singleton, JAMA

-Aboriginal children in Alaska are infected with invasive pneumococcal infection 3 times more often than Americans on average.
-For the first 3 years after the start of vaccination (2001-2003), the incidence of pneumococcal infection among indigenous children under 2 years of age in Alaska decreased by 67%, but then in 2004-2006, the incidence increased by 82%.
+Native children in Alaska suffer from invasive pneumococcal infection 3 times more often than Americans on average.
+In the first 3 years after the start of vaccination (2001-2003), the incidence of pneumococcal infection among indigenous children under 2 years old in Alaska decreased by 67%.
+After that, in 2004-2006, the incidence increased by 82%.

-The incidence of vaccine serotypes decreased by 96%, and the non-vaccine serotypes increased by 140%.
+The incidence of vaccine serotypes decreased by 96%, and for non-vaccine serotypes it increased by 140%.

-41% of the population were carriers of pneumococcus in 2004.
-The share of seven vaccine serotypes decreased from 41% to 5%, and of non-vaccine serotypes increased from 47% to 88%.
+In 2004, 41% of the population were carriers of pneumococcus.
+The proportion of seven vaccine serotypes decreased from 41% to 5%, and for non-vaccine serotypes it increased from 47% to 88%.